Knock, knock, knock…

 It’s time for a room makeover.

 In a classic anti-pink moment she declared her room must be blue.
-But not any old blue; teal and acqua are the desired hues now, and she is very specific, as you can see from her Pinterest board:
+But not any old blue; teal and acqua are the desired hues now, and she is very specific.

 The list of ideal additions to her room went further than a mere change of paint colour.
 She wants: